The α- and β-anomers of glucose are shown here. In solution, thes... | Channels for Pearson+

 Watch next

-Master How to solve for the percentage of each enantiomer. with a bite sized video explanation from Johnny BetancourtStart learning
+Master How to calculate enantiomeric excess. with a bite sized video explanation from Johnny BetancourtStart learning

 Related Videos